SpineEventEngine/time/version-catalog/README.md

 with creating a catalog directly in settings files.
 It preserves a possibility of a local override.

+Each item in a version catalog is known by an alias.
+The generated accessors to items are based on them.
+And in order to override an item, one should know its alias.
+Out of comments do `Dummy` dependency, it's seen how an alias is formed.

 Below are examples on how to override the items of `Dummy` dependency.
 Instead of applying `SpineVersionCatalog`, `DummyVersionCatalog` is used, as we are going to override `Dummy`'s items.